Preparing for Surgery

 - Please make arrangements to have a responsible adult care for you the first 24 hours after your procedure.
 If you are having general anesthesia, it may be canceled if you do not have a responsible adult to care for you.

-- If you have POWER of ATTORNEY, he/she MUST be present day of surgery.
-If your POA is unable to be present, contact the Center prior to your surgery date.
-Please bring a copy of POA papers with you the day of surgery.
+- If you have POWER of ATTORNEY, please bring a copy of POA papers and their contact information with you the day of surgery.

-- We will call you 3-5 days prior to your procedure to inform you of your arrival time.
+- We will call you the day before your procedure to inform you of your arrival time.
 Please note, some patients will receive their arrival time directly from their Physician's office.

 [ PRINT THIS ]